turcuciprian/myVimConfig/myCustomLuaConfig/README.md

 * :lua ColorMyPencils() - sets the color theme and transparent background
 * :TSPlaygroundToggle - Treesitter insights for plugins
+* :%s/searchedText/replaceWithText - search and replace in current file in vim

 ## Notes